 Let us know if you or an organization you are affiliated with is interested in hosting Sail For Epilepsy during an upcoming port stop.

-Sail For Epilepsy 2022 Tentative Voyage Route:
+Sail For Epilepsy Tentative Ports in 2023:

 Phil and the Sail For Epilepsy team offer an empowering family-friend afternoon of nautical activities and community connections.
 Possible lessons include learning how to tie some knots, how to find the north star and predict sunset, and helping to make a flag that will be flown on future Sail For Epilepsy voyages.
 Phil will give a brief presentation about his journey with epilepsy and invite attendees to become a Virtual Shipmate by taking the One More Step Challenge.
 This is a great opportunity for participants to meet other people in the community who are affected by epilepsy.